Location: New and Old Dhaka

 Next Scheduled Tour: Please Check Bellow

-On this Dhaka Tour, we’ll show you most of the popular tourist sights and attractions in New and Old Dhaka, as suggested in Bradt and LonelyPlanet travel guide.
-If you are visiting Bangladesh for the first time, Old Dhaka Tour is the must tour to take for knowing the heritage, culture, and life of Dhaka city.
-This is our most popular day tour covering a large number of sites and activities, to provide you an authentic experience and taste of Dhaka city, especially Old Dhaka.
+In this Tour, we’ll show you most of the famous tourist sights and attractions in New and Old Dhaka, as suggested in popular guide books like Bradt and LonelyPlanet, and beyond their recommendations.
+If you are visiting Bangladesh for the first time, Old Dhaka Tour is the first tour you should book to experience Dhaka city’s life, sights, and activities.
+Old Dhaka Tour is our most popular day tour covering a large number of sights and activities to provide you an authentic experience and taste of Dhaka city, especially Old Dhaka.

-- Visit the key tourist attractions of New and Old Dhaka.
+- Visit the key tourist sights and attractions of both the New and Old Dhaka.

-- Rickshaw ride on the narrow streets of old Dhaka.
+- Enjoy a rickshaw ride on the narrow streets of old Dhaka, where cars can’t reach.

-- Taste authentic local food on a local restaurant.
+- Taste some authentic Bangladeshi food at a local restaurant.

 Itinerary of Old Dhaka Tour

-- 08.00 – 08.00 AM: A guide and driver of us will meet you at your hotel/residence to pick you up, and start driving toward Old Dhaka immediately.
+- 08.00 – 08.00 AM: A guide and driver of ours will meet you at your hotel/residence, pick you up, and start driving toward Old Dhaka immediately.

-- 08.30 – 08.50 AM: Visit outside of National Assembly Building (Parliament Building) on the way, which is one of the largest legislative buildings in the world, designed by world famous US architect Louis Kahn.
+- 08.30 – 08.50 AM: Visit outside of the National Assembly Building (Parliament Building) on the way, which is one of the largest legislative buildings in the world, designed by world-famous US architect Louis Kahn.
+We’ll have a good look at the building from both the back and the front side and continue driving toward Old Dhaka.

-- 09.50 – 10.05 AM: Continue driving and visit Khan Mohammed Mridha Mosque – a beautiful mosque from the Mughal period built on a raised platform.
+- 09.50 – 10.05 AM: Continue driving and visit Khan Mohammad Mridha Mosque, a Mughal period mosque built in 1704 on a raised platform with vaulted rooms on the ground floor.

-- 02.30 – 02.50 PM: Walk on the Hindu Street (Shankharia Bazar).
-This is a unique street – the center of Hindu culture and community in Old Dhaka.
-Old buildings raised in both side of the street, which is full of jewellery shops, local musical instrument shops, Hindu bridal shops, kite shops, cookery shops, temples, rickshaws, and people.
+- 12.20 – 01.00 PM: Walk on Islampur Road, the largest wholesale clothing market of Bangladesh, where shopowners from all over the country come to get supplies for their shops.
+After that, walk on Sakhari Bazar, also known as the Hindu Street.
+This is a unique street in Dhaka and the center of Hindu culture and community in Old Dhaka.
+Old buildings are raised on both sides of the street, full of jewelry shops, local musical instrument shops, Hindu bridal shops, kite shops, cookery shops, temples, rickshaws, and people.

-- 03.55 – 04.10 PM: Visit Sadarghat River Station.
-This is the main river port in Dhaka and one of the largest river stations in South Asia.
-Passenger ferries leave for southern part of Bangladesh from here to all over the Barisal region.
+- 03.05 – 03.15 PM: Visit Sadarghat River Port, the main river port in Dhaka and one of South Asia’s largest river stations.
+Passenger ferries leave for the southern part of Bangladesh from here to all over the Barisal region.

-- 04.10 – 04.10 PM: Get into our waiting car and start the hard work of getting back through the Dhaka’s famous hectic traffic.
+- 04.10 – 04.10 PM: Get into our waiting car and start the hard work of getting back through Dhaka’s hectic traffic.

 Price of Old Dhaka Tour